Richard Johnson (mayor): City Manager of Lowell

 Shortly after his defeat, Johnson was chosen by the Lowell City Council to serve as City Manager.
+He was sworn in on December 16, 1991 and served concurrently as mayor of Taunton until his term ended on January 5, 1992.

 In 1992, Lowell lost control of its budget to the state finance commission due to its unstable financial condition.
 It regained control in 1995.
 That same year, the City Council approved bond sales for the Tsongas Center and Edward A. LeLacheur Park.

 Post-government career

 After leaving government, Johnson served as vice president of Veolia Water North America.
+As of 2019, he resides in Sandwich, Massachusetts.